Civil registration in Australia: Federal government requirements

-The doctor must also give a copy of the certificate of cause of death to the funeral director, who needs to sign it before a funeral or cremation.
-Funeral directors will also need some personal information about the deceased, such as birth details, death and burial, family members and home address and occupation.
-The next of kin (eg., the current spouse, parent or child of the deceased) may need to get a birth and marriage certificate for the information.
-The funeral director will register the death at the registry office within seven days (though this varies from state to state) of the funeral or cremation, and can at the same time apply for an official death certificate on behalf of the next of kin.
-Family members can apply for a death certificate at any time, but it may take several weeks before a death certificate is produced.

-The official death certificate is normally needed for legal and financial purposes, such as accessing pension benefits, claiming life insurance or selling assets.
-They are also needed if an application for probate or administration is required.
-The state registrars are required to advise the Australian Electoral Commission of the death of a person, to enable the AEC to remove the deceased from the electoral rolls.

 Registration of marriages

-Though marriage in Australia is regulated under federal law, the registration of marriages takes place in the registry office in the state or territory in which the marriage took place.
+Marriages in Australia are regulated under federal law.
+However, the registration of marriages takes place in the registry office in the state or territory in which the marriage took place.

 Under federal law, a celebrant issues a certificate at the time of marriage, which is forwarded to the state or territory registry.
 A similar (sometimes cut-down) document is often given to the couple on the day of the marriage, and is generally handwritten.
 While legally valid as proof of marriage, it is not generally acceptable as an official document.

 Since 2018, Australian federal law has recognised same-sex marriages.
 These marriages are registrable and documented in the conventional way.